01 of 05

 Dipping is good, but the problem is that your salt and sugar may stick on both the inside and the outside of the glass.
 Many drinkers do not enjoy this because those sugar or salt crystals on the inside can drop into the glass and alter the balance of the drink.

-To prevent this problem and keep the dry ingredient on the outside of the glass, it's best to roll the glass instead of dipping it.
+To prevent this problem and keep the dry ingredient on the outside of the glass, roll the glass instead of dipping it.
 This method is just as easy and will give you greater control.
 With practice, your rims will look very neat and professional.

 - Fill a saucer or shallow bowl with a pile of salt or sugar.